liamkeaton/liamkeaton.github.io/_posts/2017-10-20-singapore.md

 ## Leaving

-Singapore airport was a short Uber ride away from the downtown core.
+Singapore airport was a short Uber ride away from the down town core.
 A large airport with lots to do and see including day trips for transit passengers, free film showings and a outside bar within a cactus garden.
 With little time to enjoy these things we were soon on a plane heading for a short stop in the Gold Coast before our destination, Christchurch New Zealand.